shushanfx/zkmessage-queue/readme.md

   * messageCacheTriggerCount: the trigger count for message queue to switch cache hint on, which in other words, if the length of message queue is bigger than this value, the cache will switch on automatically. default is `100`,
   * messageCacheMaxCount: the max size of cache. which means how many messages can cache store. default is `50`;
   * messageCacheRetryTimes: the max retry times for save cache, default is `2`;
-  * handle: A method to handle the consumed message.
+  * handle: {Function|AsyncFunction} A function to handle the consumed message.
     - messageObject, an instance of `MessageBean`;
-    - done, a callback function which must be called after the handing operation.
+    - done, optional, a callback function which must be called after the handing operation.
 You can pass an error parameter to the function to indicate the a failure.
+This parameter is ignore.
-  * handleError: A method to handle the error message.
+  * handleError: {Function|AsyncFunction} A method to handle the error message.
     - messageObject, an instance of `MessageBean`;
+    - done, optional, a callback function which must be called after the handling operation.
+You can pass an error parameter to indicate a failure operation.
+If the `handleError` function is an AsyncFunction, This parameter is ignore.
 - appendMessage(id, message, callback), append a message to message queue. the done method will be be called while appending success or fail.
   - id: String, the id of the message, please make this an uniq.
   - message: String, the message content.
   - callback: callback function, (Error, messageBean), an error parameter will be taken if an error has been thrown.

+* push(content, done), append a message content to message queue. `done` method will be called whether success or fail.
+* `async` pushPromise(content), append a message content to message queue.

 * returnPeddingMessages(done), return the pedding messages to the message queue.
   - callback: callback function, (Error).